Captain of the guard

 The Captain of the Guard is a position for a military force.
-It is also a position for jail and prison terms.
+It is also a position within jail and prison staffing.

+Uses

 Military use

 A Captain of the Guard is the commanding position of a military security force.
 The position of Captain of the Guard is no longer associated with the rank of Captain.
-The Guard is commonly associated with bodyguard duty for royalty or head of state, but the Guard can refer to the military security force of a city or region such as a province, state, or territory.
+The Guard is commonly associated with bodyguard duty for royalty like the royal guards or head of state, but the Guard can refer to the military security force of a city or region such as a province, state, or territory.

 Jail and prison use

 A captain of the guard is the leading guard for correctional institutes, such as jails and prisons, in some jurisdictions.

+Jewish temple guard

+The captain of the guard oversaw a guard over the temple in Jerusalem, which consisted of three priests and 21 levites.
+The position is referred to in the New Testament at Acts 4:1.